daniel-furman/daniel-furman-old/index.md

 ---

 I am passionate about uncovering insights across a range of scientific, social, and economic data.
 Aiming to make the world a better place, I am particularly interested how actionable data science is tied to asking the right questions.
+Below are a selection of previous research projects.

 ---